pfeiferc/Porcine_Cysticercosis_Uganda/README.md

 # Porcine_Cysticercosis_Uganda
-This repo contains the code used for produce the Porcine Cysticercosis in Uganda, for an ILRI consultancy project with Galmed.
+This repo contains the code used for produce the Porcine Cysticercosis risk map in Uganda, for an ILRI consultancy project with Galmed.

 # content of this repo